CALM Command Line Interface (CLI)

 List standardsβ

-To list all standards stored in a namespace:
+To list all standard mapping slugs stored in a namespace:

 calm hub list standards --namespace my-namespace -c http://localhost:8080